-Grady Health System, one of the nation's largest public academic health systems and a safety net provider serving the Atlanta community, is using Jvion's Cognitive Clinical Success Machine to reduce the risk of re-hospitalization for Congestive Heart Failure patients.
+One of the nation's largest public academic health systems and a safety net provider serving the Southeast, is using Jvion's Cognitive Clinical Success Machine to reduce the risk of re-hospitalization for Congestive Heart Failure patients.

-Grady Health System (GHS) is one of the nation's largest public academic health systems and a critical safety net provider serving the Atlanta community.
-GHS provides quality, cost-effective, and patient-focused care for some of the most at-need, complex patients.
-Through Grady Memorial Hospital’s six community health centers and leading specialty centers, GHS is a vital and integral part of Atlanta and the region.
+The provider is one of the nation's largest public academic health systems and a critical safety net provider serving the surrounding community.
+The system provides quality, cost-effective, and patient-focused care for some of the most at-need, complex patients.
+Through the provider's six community health centers and leading specialty centers, this provider is a vital and integral part of the region.

-GHS contracted with Jvion to initially help lower rates of CHF patient readmissions.
-In the seven months since GHS deployed the solution, GHS has been better able to target and support this critical patient group.
-Glenn Hilburn, Vice President, Clinical Systems for GHS said, "With the information delivered by the Jvion tool, our practitioners are better able to zero in on high-risk patients.
-This has helped us optimize our resources and shift care to individuals with CHF who carry with them the greatest likelihood of a readmission."
+The provider contracted with Jvion to initially help lower rates of CHF patient readmissions.
+In the seven months since the hospital deployed the solution, clinicians have been better able to target and support this critical patient group.

 The kind of patient-centered machine learning that drives Jvion's solution is designed to become more localized with every new piece of data entered into the system.
 And the machine has outperformed even the most advanced predictive models.
 The resulting outputs are driving clinicians to those patients on a trajectory toward risk and providing the guidance needed to define the most effective and efficient clinical action that will improve outcomes.